cohobast92/Box-Insurance-Automation-Workflows/README.md

 - Bump version to 1.2.0 and add changelog entry for the new features

 - Refactor the main entry point to make it easier to test

+- Clean up the TODO comments that were already addressed